braintree/braintree_ios/V6_MIGRATION.md

 ## Venmo
 `BTVenmoDriver` has been renamed to `BTVenmoClient`

+`BTVenmoRequest` must now be initialized with a `paymentMethodUsage`.

 The possible values for `BTVenmoPaymentMethodUsage` include:
 * `.multiUse` - the Venmo payment will be authorized for future payments and can be vaulted.
 * `.singleUse` - the Venmo payment will be authorized for a one-time payment and cannot be vaulted.